qdrant/landing_page/qdrant-landing/content/articles/chatgpt-plugin.md

 ![](/articles_data/chatgpt-plugin/step-13.png)

 We have a powerful language model, that can interact with our knowledge base, to return not only grammatically correct but also factual information.
+And this is how your interactions with the model may start to look like:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fQUGuHEYeog" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 However, a single document is not enough to enable the full power of the plugin.
 If you want to put more documents that you have collected, there are already some scripts